-The ACCH data contains information about eight different types of sentences.
+The latest ACCH data extract contains information about seven different types of sentences.
 For the trend analysis, only the five most frequently used sentence types (prison, jail, probation, suspended sentencing, and "other" sentencing) for sexual assault-related convictions are included in the analysis.
-Not included in this section are fines, community service, and restitution sentences for sexual assault-related convictions (data for all eight sentence types are available by offense type in Tables 9 and 11).
-No sentencing information was provided for the overturned conviction and the reversed and remanded convictions identified in Chart 1.
+Not included in this section are community service and restitution sentences for sexual assault-related convictions (data for all seven sentence types are available by offense type in Tables 9 and 11).
+Despite a lack of sentencing information being provided for the overturned conviction and the reversed and remanded convictions identified in Chart 1, the convictions are included in the calculations in Chart 2.

 Chart 2 shows the ten-year trends for each of the five most frequent sentences resulting from sexual assault-related convictions.
-The percentage of convicted offenders receiving prison sentences fluctuated, but decreased, over the entire period from 62.1 percent in CY 2002 to 54.0 percent in CY 2011.
-The number of convicted offenders receiving jail sentences decreased over the ten-year period from 6.5 percent in CY 2002 to 2.7 percent in CY 2011.
-The sentencing outcome used most frequently was probation sentencing, ranging from 67.4 percent of convictions in CY 2009 to 88.9 percent of all convictions in CY 2007.
-Sentences were suspended for 26.6 percent of convictions in CY 2002 and increased to 42.9 percent in CY 2011.
-"Other" unspecified sentences fell overall from 39.5 percent in CY 2002 to 30.4 percent in CY 2011.
+The percentage of conviction charges assigned to prison sentences fluctuated, but increased, over the period from 46.0 percent in CY 2003 to 50.8 percent in CY 2012.
+The number of convicted offenders receiving jail sentences decreased over the ten-year period from 8.0 percent in CY 2003 to 2.4 percent in CY 2012.
+The sentencing outcome used most frequently was probation sentencing, ranging from 67.0 percent of convictions in CY 2009 to 88.3 percent of all convictions in CY 2007.
+Sentences were suspended for 47.1 percent of convictions in CY 2003 and decreased to 45.2 percent in CY 2012.
+"Other" unspecified sentences fell overall from 49.4 percent in CY 2003 to 15.1 percent in CY 2012.

-^{} Convictions overturned or reversed and remanded were included in the percentage calculations.
+\ Convictions overturned or reversed and remanded were included in the percentage calculations.